Kubernetes Beginnings

 - kubeadm

-- Single-node clusters: Simpler and suitable for learning, development, and testing
+- Single-node clusters - Simpler, suitable for learning, development, and testing

 Managed Kubernetes Services

-- Services like Amazon EKS, Azure AKS, and Google GKE simplify Kubernetes deployment but may have delayed updates
+- Simplify Kubernetes deployment but may have delayed updates

 - Cloud provider investments